Tell Aran: History

+Iron Age

+Neo-Hittite/Aramean period

 The archaeological mound is the largest tell in the Aleppo region and measures around 30 m in height and 150 m in width.
 It is believed to be the site of the ancient Iron Age settlement of Arne.
 Arne was first inhabited by the Arameans, and served as the first royal capital of the Aramaean kingdom of Bit Agusi.
 The kingdom of Bit Agusi stretched from the Azaz area in the north to Hamath in the south, and was established by Gus of Yahan in the 9th-century BCE.

+Assyrian period

 In Assyrian records, the city is observed as the seat of Arame, son of the founder of the kingdom.
 It was sacked by the Assyrian king Shalmaneser III in 849 BC during one of his campaigns in the west, as attested by a bronze band found at Balawat.
 After the city's sacking, Arpad (modern Tell Rifaat) became the capital of the kingdom of Bit Agusi.
+This was at the time of Atarshumki I, the King of Bit Agusi.

 The modern site still contains the remains of massive mud-brick walls measuring 20 m in width.
 Excavations at the site produced pottery corresponding to human occupation during the Iron Age II, but not Iron Age I. Tell Aran is also possibly the site of a major battle between the Egyptian king Thutmose III and a Mitannian army which ended with a crushing defeat to the king of Mitanni.